 The second greatest commandment.
 Our love should be a real, and tangible love.
 We must seek and bring the hope, beauty, and compassion of God to those He has placed us in the midst of.
 Our love should defend those lacking power.
 Neighbors is an inclusive term and it is not for us to choose who we love.
 We need to love those who do not believe like we do, and those who do.
 Those who do not look like us, and those who do.
 Those who have fallen, and those who are upright.
 Those who are numb, and those who feel life fully.
 Those who are cherished by God, for there are none who are not.
 We should be cautious to not run to any specific type of person who is not near us.
 Jesus help us be your presence to those you love and long for from one edge of the cosmos to the other.

 Live life with an urban rhythm.

-At our essence Urban Monasticism is a pattern and way of life we seek to discover and live together.
+At our core Urban Monasticism is a pattern and way of life we live together.
 Our ways of life adapt to the density and style of living in our context.
 We seek to live a way of life in the midst of the chaos of the city.
 The boundaries of the city serve as the walls of our monastery.
+Your city is your cloister.
 These rhythms include living in a city dense with people, walking and public transit as primary ways of movement, and living in dense housing (both our dwelling, and around us).
 Not living in an urban context would change the context of your life enough to be beyond some core aspects of what we are.
 You can participate, but cannot be an urban monastic.